UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_01.md

 that it is sometimes referred to by a special name: “rugplot”.

-Instead of solely remembering plot by their specific names, the visualization grammar of Altair let’s us think about visualizations more intuitively by how they are composed, which makes it easy to see the similarities between this plots and the one on the previous slide.
+Instead of solely remembering plot by their specific names, the visualization grammar of Altair lets us think about visualizations more intuitively by how they are composed, which makes it easy to see the similarities between these plots and the one on the previous slide.

 ---